-- to only ask for what we need and not to collect too much or irrelevant information
+- we only ask for what we need and don’t collect too much or irrelevant information

-- to protect it and make sure nobody has access to it who shouldn’t
+- we protect it and make sure nobody has access to it who shouldn’t

-- to only share it with other organisations when the law allows
+- we only share it with other organisations when it is lawful to do so

-- to make sure we don’t keep it longer than necessary
+- we don’t keep it longer than necessary

-- not to make it available for commercial use without your permission
+- it’s not made available for commercial use without your permission

 In return, we ask you to: